-Overall, ceiling type has a significant impact on how your room looks and feels.
-For instance, a typical flat ceiling can escape notice, while a more intricate ceiling can add elegance and style to your home.
+There are many ceiling types that can make your room look and feel different.
+For example, a typical flat ceiling can look unnoticed, but a more intricate ceiling can add elegance and style to your home.
 Also, the height of your ceiling is another essential element to consider, with taller types providing an open and airy aesthetic.
+A home is more than four walls, but many homeowners do not spend much time looking past what is at eye level.
+Here’s a list of beautiful ceiling types to choose from for your custom home or renovation.

 Upward sloping defines a vaulted ceiling.
 It does not necessarily have to follow the roofline, and it could feature uneven sides or even a single slope connecting to a flat top or wall.
 These ceilings can work with modern and traditional home styles and are excellent opportunities to integrate unique features, such as wood beams, into your design.
 Since heat rises, these ceilings are great for ventilating a hot room.
 And if you use natural wood (such as pine, cherry, or alder), vaulted ceilings can contribute very nicely to a rustic feel.